 Congratulations on finishing your project on-time and under budget!!
 Now go wrap it up and put some closure on it!

-James M Shaffer, PMP, is a project manager with experience in IT projects (web and infrastructure), large documentation projects for industrial equipment, and Itegrated Logistics Support and Total Lifecycle Management (ILS-TLCM).
-You can read more from James on his blog.
+James M Shaffer, PMP, is a project manager with experience in IT projects (web and infrastructure), large documentation projects for industrial equipment, and Integrated Logistics Support and Total Lifecycle Management (ILS-TLCM).